WaasilaAsif/HostBasedIDPS/README.md

 ---

-## 💬 Final Note
+##  Final Note

 This system is engineered for **learning, research, and controlled environments** — *not* production deployment without rigorous hardening (e.g., privilege escalation, sandbox escape).
 But as a teaching tool and prototype?
 It’s robust, elegant, and deeply instructive.

-Well done — and happy defending! 🛡️
+Well done — and happy defending!

 ---

-Let me know if you'd like:
-- A `CONTRIBUTING.md` template
-- CI/CD config (GitHub Actions for testing)
-- Dockerfile for containerized testing
-- Documentation on extending the ML model (e.g., adding new features)

-I’m happy to help further.